MitraClip: Post Procedure

 Patients will need dual anti-platelet therapy for 6 months or more.
-Within the next 6 months, patients will need antibiotics for endocarditis prophylaxis for dental and urological procedures.
+Within the following 6 months, patients will need antibiotics for endocarditis prophylaxis for dental and urological procedures.

 History

-In 1996, Ottavio Alfieri proposed to Dr Mehmet Oz that the mitral valve only needed one suture to close a leak.
+In 1996, Ottavio Alfieri proposed to Dr. Mehmet Oz that the mitral valve only needed one suture to close a leak.
 Oz developed the idea to use a catheter to put one staple in and submitted the patent for MitraClip in 1997.
 He helped to create a start-up called Evalve Inc. in 1999, which later became a division of Abbott Laboratories.
 The company's first chief executive officer was Ferolyn Powell.
 She grew Evalve Inc. until the Abbott acquisition in 2009, and led a trial of 600 patients that revealed those using MitraClip reduced their hospitalizations in half and deaths by 38 percent.

 MitraClip was first implanted in 2003, obtained CE marking in Europe in 2008, and approved by the U.S. Food and Drug Administration in 2013.
 The FDA obligated the company to run post-marketing studies to confirm the safety and efficacy of the device.
 Two industry-funded RCTs of the MitraClip in patients with mitral regurgitation and heart failure demonstrated mixed results.

 Abbott expanded its MitraClip training process in 2016, after several instances of surgical complications.